 Visual.
 Results from cluster analyses are communicated visually with the dendrogram.
 It is important to label the axis to show what measure of similarity was used in the analysis.

 If there are pre-determined groups of samples (e.g., samples grouped by species in the example above) samples are usually labelled or provided with colour-coded symbols to allow patterns in the dendrogram to be more easily seen.
-With large data sets individual labels for each sample (as we did here) make for messy plots.
+With large data sets individual labels for each sample (as we did here) make for very plots.

 With many samples in your dendrogram it is often necessary to label them in some way (e.g., by colour) to help see patterns.
 The package dendextend allows you to do this.
 Here is some code to produce the same dendrogram with the samples colour coded by location.